linkedin/rest.li/docs/d2_quick_start.md

 Imagine we have a Service Oriented Architecture.
 Let’s say we have hundreds of servers.
 Each server can host different set of services.
-Some of those services maybe partitioned so a server may belong to some specific partitions for those services.
+Some of those services may be partitioned, so a server may belong to some specific partitions for those services.
 We use D2 to store information about which server can serve what service.
 So this means with D2, a client requesting a particular service doesn’t need to know where the physical servers are.
 The client can ask D2 to route a request to the right server.
-So D2 is similar to DNS in some ways.
-At the core, what D2 does is nothing but a layer of indirection between a client and a server.
-But D2 supports many other goodies like client side load balancing, partitioning and multi-data-center routing.
+D2 is similar to DNS in some ways.
+At the core, D2 is a layer of indirection between a client and a server.
+However, D2 supports many other goodies like client side load balancing, partitioning, and multi-data-center routing.

 Our smallest unit of indirection is called a **service**.
-A service can be a URL endpoint, a restli resource, it can be anything as long as the name of the service *unique*.
+A service can be a URL endpoint, a Rest.li resource, or anything else as long as the name of the service is *unique*.
 A collection of services is called a **cluster**.
 A service that belongs to one cluster cannot belong to a different cluster.
 A cluster has *one-to-many* relationship to a service.
-All this information about clusters and services is stored in zookeeper.
+All this information about clusters and services is stored in Zookeeper.

-A server joins a cluster by creating an ephemeral node in zookeeper.
+A server joins a cluster by creating an ephemeral node in Zookeeper.
-When a server dies, zookeeper will notice because the heart beat message is not refreshed, then the ephemeral node is automatically removed.
+When a server dies, Zookeeper will notice because the heart beat message is not refreshed.
+Then, the ephemeral node is automatically removed.

-A client attempting to send request to a service first consults zookeeper to find out which cluster owns the service.
-Then the client queries zookeeper for all the ephemeral nodes (servers) for that cluster.
-Given a list of ephemeral node, the client will deliberately choose a server to send the request to.
+A client attempting to send a request to a service first consults Zookeeper to find out which cluster owns the service.
+Then, the client queries Zookeeper for all the ephemeral nodes (servers) for that cluster.
+Given a list of ephemeral nodes, the client will deliberately choose a server to send the request to.

 That is all you need to know about D2 in a nutshell.